Easy DIY Gift Card Holders

-While I enjoy making gifts for my family and friends, there are times that a gift card is simply the right gift choice.
+While I enjoy making gifts for my family and friends, there are times that a gift card is simply the perfect gift choice.
 Umm, teenage boy.
 Uhhh, teenage girl.
 When I give a gift card, I want to dress it up a bit and add a handmade touch.
-Making these DIY gift card holders from recycled Christmas cards is the perfect handmade touch.
+Making your own DIY gift card holders from recycled Christmas cards is the perfect way to make this easy gift card holder a unique gift.
 Oh, and they’re frugal and earth-friendly, too.

-It all begins with recycled Christmas cards.
+While you can use decorative paper, for me it all begins with recycled Christmas cards.
 I save all those beautiful Christmas cards that I receive every year.
 I even have my friends and family bring me their Christmas card fronts.
-The images are so engaging and I just have to find ways to repurpose those cards.
+The images are so engaging and I just have to find creative ways to repurpose those cards.
 Often I make gift tags from repurposed Christmas cards.
-This year I also figured out how to upcycle Christmas cards to make my own DIY gift card holders.
+This year I also figured out how to upcycle Christmas cards to make my own DIY Christmas gift card holders.
 Not only are they adorable, they’re really easy to make.
 Really.

 Organizing Storage Tip – save just the front of the cards to cut the storage space in half.